LevSky22/SmartSearch/README.md

 ## 📖 Usage

-1. Click the extension icon to configure your preferred search engines
-2. Simply type your search query in your browser's address bar:
+Simply type your query in your browser's address bar:
+- For questions (routed to Perplexity):
+  - `what is quantum computing?`
+  - `how does photosynthesis work?`
-   - For questions: `what is the capital of France?`
+  - `why is the sky blue?`
+- For keywords (routed to Google):
-   - For keywords: `best restaurants nyc`
+  - `best pizza nyc`
-3. Press Enter to be redirected to your chosen search engine based on query type
+  - `python tutorial`
+  - `weather london`

+The extension automatically detects your query type and routes you to the appropriate search engine.

 ## 🔒 Privacy